|Title||Tabulating cumulative frequencies|

 Having said that, some general advice for a tabulation problem is to look carefully at the various options provided by tabulate (oneway or twoway), tabulate, summarize, table, and tabstat.
 You should be familiar with specialty tabulation commands for your area, such as those discussed in epitab, ltable, svy: tabulate (oneway or twoway), and xttab.

-You can use findit to obtain information on more tabulation commands and programs, which will include user-written material:
+You can use search to obtain information on more tabulation commands and programs, which will include user-written material:

 . search table